-A personal injury can change your life in several ways, from being forced to miss work while you heal to paying thousands of dollars in medical bills.
+A personal injury in Boston can change your life in several ways, from being forced to miss work while you heal to paying thousands of dollars in medical bills.
 Most personal injuries are preventable.
 They occur in accidents related to someone’s negligence, such as car crashes or slip and fall accidents.
 In these situations, you could be eligible for compensation for your damages from the negligent party.

 At Sweeney Merrigan Law, LLP, we help people with injuries demand justice and compensation in Massachusetts.
 Our Boston personal injury attorneys fight for fair and full financial compensation from negligent parties on behalf of injured clients.
 We do everything we can to help our clients recover.
 If you wish to hold someone else accountable for your recent losses, contact us to find out if you have a case.

 Personal injury in a legal context is the right of an injured victim to file a civil lawsuit against another person or party for causing the accident or injury in question.
 It is a type of tort claim that demands financial compensation for the damages connected to someone else’s negligence or intent to harm.
 The goal of a personal injury claim is to make the injured person whole through financial compensation for his or her losses.
 To obtain compensation, an injured party (or his or her lawyer) must prove four main elements.

 Duty of care.
 The law gives certain duties of care to people based on their jobs and actions.
 A driver, for example, has a duty to reasonably avoid collisions with others on the road.
 Someone’s duties of care to you will depend on factors such as your relationship with the person.
 Your doctor, for instance, will owe you different standards of care than your landlord.